 Meeting limitation on subcontracting requirements: Under the new SBA affiliation rules, small business prime contractors will receive credit for subbing out work to other small businesses.
 However, you still have to comply with the limitation on subcontracting regulations and must still meet the similarly situated requirement.

-Violation of the Ostensible Subcontractor Rules: In addition, the SBA’s legal analysis in a size protest is still whether or not you are unduly relying on your subcontractor to perform the work.
+Violation of the Ostensible Subcontractor Rules and Regulations: In addition, the SBA’s legal analysis in a size protest is still whether or not you are unduly relying on your subcontractor to perform the work.

 - If the subcontractor / incumbent contractor is ineligible to bid on the project, the SBA will look further.